by Steven K. Roberts

 What we need to do now <conspiratorial wink> is get Portal and GEnie linked through a gateway.
 CompuServe made headlines with their recent MCI hookup… here’s a chance to one-up the competition and bring the world another step closer to the truly useful objective of universally linked networks.
 The present condition — isolated communities on competing monolithic systems — should eventually give way to complete network freedom, wherein any modem owner could communicate with any other.
 The various major hosts would continue to thrive, of course, offering competing services with different features and flavors… but mail could go anywhere.

 Push for it, friends — lest we end up with just as much electronic nationalism as that of the geophysical variety.
 (It’s already starting, you know.)

 Well, it’s been a strange column this week, but then, it’s been a strange week.
-Good thing I have Maggie to keep me sane (not the lab, the other one).
+Good thing I have Maggie to keep me sane.
 And now… to the soldering iron!